-As equity sales in the inclusive finance sector grow, so does the importance of selecting a suitable buyer – the obligation of the seller to exit ‘responsibly’.
-NpM (the Netherlands Platform for Inclusive Finance) initiated a research project to ascertain what is current industry practice on buyer selection processes, and the priority that investors give to different criteria in selecting a buyer.
+The report is the outcome of research initiated by the Netherlands Platform for Inclusive Finance (NpM), in partnership with the European Microfinance Platform (e-MFP) and the Financial Inclusion Equity Council (FIEC).
+It maps current industry practice on buyer selection processes, and the priority that investors give to different criteria in selecting a buyer.
 Triodos Investment Management actively contributed to this research by sharing its insights and learnings.

 The need for a new strategic investor